k8s-at-home/charts/charts/plex/README.md

 ## Installing the Chart

-To install the chart with the release name `my-release`:
+To install the chart with the release name `plex`:

 ```console
 helm install plex billimek/plex